ngocnguyenquang-agilityio/react-big-practice/practices/big-practice/README.md

 ## Main app features

 - User can view products list
-- User can product details
+- User can view product details
 - User can sort products
   - Sort by price: Low to High
   - Sort by price: High to Low